ACM40960/project-DeepankarVyas/README.md

 ```

 This is a sample list used to standardize team names .
-The pre - match reposrt is checked to see if it contains any of th two team names between whom match is going to be played from the above names.
+The pre - match reposrt is checked to see if it contains any of the two team names between whom match is going to be played from the above names.
 If it does, that particular sentence gets associated with that team.
 All other team names in the report, if they occur, are ignored.
 Once the sentence-team mapping is acheived, `sentiment_by()` function of `sentimentr` package is used to calculate the sentiment scores, for both the teams.

 ```
 # Function to calculate sentence-level sentiment scores